MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

   * Suited for high query rates
   * Local SSD for low latency I/O
 * **Storage optimized SKUs** -
-  * Provides larger storage options ranging from 1TB to 4 TB per Engine node
+  * Provides larger storage options of 1TB to 4TB per Engine node
-  * Suited for workloads that require catching large data sizes
+  * Suited for workloads that require caching large data sizes
-  * Premium storage (managed disk) is attached to the engine node instead of Local SSD for hot data storage in some SKUs
+  * In some SKUs, premium managed disk storage is attached to the engine node instead of Local SSD for hot data storage
 * **Isolate Compute SKUs** -
   * Suited for running workloads that require server instance-level isolation
   * See [Isolation in the Azure Public Cloud](/azure/security/fundamentals/isolation-choices)